-The propane tank will be located ~100 feet to the northeast of the structure.
+The propane tank will be buried ~15 to the north of the structrue.
 Utilities for the property will be buried from a pole located to the northeast of the structure.
-The septic field will be located ~40 to the east of the structure.
-A well will be located ~40 feet to the northwest of the structure.
+The septic field will be located ~50 ft to the southeast of the structure.
+A well will be located ~40 feet to the north of the structure.
 Propane tanks above ground must not have anything combustible around them (such as firewood, or wooden fencing) or above them (such as overhanging tree limbs).
 Slash pile and wood piles should be at least 30 feet from the tank.
 Maintain a 10-foot vegetation free zone around the propane tank.